itscodenation/flw2-curriculum-23-24/unit-2/unit-2-lesson-09.md

 # Lesson 2.9: Project Work Time (Optional)

 <br>

-This lesson is meant to be almost entirely dedicated to project work time, and it is the last block of work time students are scheduled to have on this project.
+- This lesson is meant to be almost entirely dedicated to project work time.
+- It is the last block of work time students are scheduled to have on this project.

-You could add a review to this lesson if there’s a particular React concept or skill you’d like to go over with students before they have project work time.
+- There is optional time for a quick review with students.
 <br>

 ## Lesson Materials